derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us copy/dronekit_node.markdown

 This function publishes the [status](./404) (battery, longitude, latitude, yaw, vehicle id, armed_status) at a rate of 2Hz on the topic [/status](./404)

 <FONT COLOR="#999900"> WARNING:<br>
-- This will raise an error if the data read from the drone is of different type, the data must be of the type Status() variables need.<br>
+- This will raise an error if the data read from the drone is void, the data must be of the type Status() variable needs.<br>
-- If data is invalid it will publish a -1 value (value imposible to give normally)</FONT>
+- Right now is patched not publishing that message, but it needs a better solution to have more control over it</FONT>

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->